How to Calculate Working Capital on the Balance Sheet

 Analyzing a Balance Sheet: Working Capital

-One of the major reasons that serious and professional investors want to analyze a company's balance sheet is that doing so lets them discover an enterprise's working capital or "current position."
+One of the major reasons behind an investor's desire to analyze a company's balance sheet is that doing so lets them discover the company's working capital or "current position."
 Working capital reveals a great deal about the financial condition, or at least the short-term liquidity position, of a business.

 Working capital is more reliable than almost any other financial ratio or balance sheet calculation because it tells you what would remain if a company took all its short-term resources and used them to pay off all its short-term liabilities.
 All else being equal, the more working capital a company has on hand, the less financial strain it experiences.

-But a company that keeps too much working capital can drag down its returns.
+However, a company that keeps too much working capital on hand can drag down its returns.
 An investor might have been better off if the board of directors decided to distribute some of that surplus in the form of dividends or share repurchases instead.
 It can be a tricky evaluation.

-Working capital is the easiest of all the balance sheet calculations to calculate.
+Working capital is the easiest of all the balance sheet formulas to calculate.
 Here's the formula you'll need:

 For example, say a company has $500,000 in cash on hand.
 Another $250,000 is outstanding and owed to the company in the form of accounts receivable.
 It has $1 million in inventory and physical property assets.
 Its current assets are therefore $1.75 million.

 Now let's look at the company's liabilities.
 It owes $400,000 in accounts payable, $50,000 in short-term debt, and $100,000 in accrued liabilities.
 Its current liabilities are therefore $550,000.

 Subtracting the company's current liabilities from its current assets gives us a working capital of $1.2 million.
 That's very good unless it's a decrease from last quarter.